wasabepeanut/verkkoon-tunkeutuminen_kurssi/h3 Aaltoja harjaamassa.md

 This clearly made the sound way better and have less background noises.
 It also in most cases was better for the size of the receiver to be a bit wider than the signal.
 This was true for atleast the smaller sized signals.
 Narrowing the receiver did although reduce the background noises more.

+# b) rtl_433

+For this task I will be installing rtl_433 for automatic analyzation.

+    sudo apt-get update
+    sudo apt-get install rtl-433

+And after installation, I tried to run rtl_433

+    rtl_433 -h

 # References